-- New Participant/Scholarship Registration Form at LNRC : (one page printable version, pdf) or (online registration form)
+- New Participant Registration Form : (one page printable version, pdf) or (online registration form)

-Satisfaction Survey We’d love to hear from you regarding your experience in our class and any improvements or changes you may suggest.
+Satisfaction Survey We’d love to hear about your experience in our class and any improvements or changes you may suggest.

 Volunteer Painting Companions Needed — Do you have a longing in your heart to help others?
 I’d love to talk to you about volunteering with our program so more of our residents who need extra assistance can still benefit from being in a small group class.
 No prior art experience is necessary; you’ll get to learn how to paint, make a new friend, and experience the joy of helping them discover something new and paint something beautiful!